-Influenza viruses are always changing, so an annual flu vaccination is recommended for everyone over 6 months of age.
-Even in otherwise healthy people, flu can cause 5 — 7 days of aches and fever that interfere with work and school.
-For those at a higher risk of developing complications from getting the flu-- young children, people 65 and older, pregnant women and people with certain health conditions such as heart, lung or kidney disease or a weakened immune system - getting a flu shot is especially important.
+The viruses that cause influenza ("the flu") are always changing, and flu vaccine is only effective for a few months, so the CDC (Centers for Disease Control) recommends annual flu vaccination for everyone over 6 months of age.
+Even in otherwise healthy people, flu can cause up to a week of body aches, cough and fever that interfere with school and work, and it can occasionally cause complications such as pneumonia.
+For those at a higher risk of developing complications from the flu, e.g. young children, people 65 and older, pregnant women and people with certain health conditions such as diabetes, asthma, heart, lung or kidney disease or a weakened immune system, getting a flu vaccine is especially important.

 What are symptoms of the flu?

-The symptoms of the flu typically include abrupt onset of fever and chills, a non productive cough, sore throat, aching muscles, runny nose and possibly a headache.
+The symptoms of the flu typically include abrupt onset of fever and chills, cough, sore throat, aching muscles, and possibly a headache.

 How is the flu spread?

 The influenza virus is spread through the air from the respiratory tract of an infected person.
-It is also transmitted by direct contact with respiratory droplets.
-An infected person is likely to spread the virus one to two days before the onset of their symptoms and up to four or five days after symptoms begin.
+It is also transmitted by direct contact of hands with respiratory droplets that fall on surfaces.
+An infected person is likely to spread the virus from one to two days before the onset of symptoms until four to five days after symptoms begin.

-- If you have symptoms, cough or sneeze into your sleeve or cover your nose and mouth with a tissue.
-Discard the tissue after use and wash your hands.
+- Cough or sneeze into your sleeve or cover your nose and mouth with a tissue.
+Discard the tissue after use, and clean your hands.

 - Try not to touch your eyes, nose or mouth.
-Virus can be spread this way.
+If you do, clean your hands afterward.